rhcarvalho/nagios-container/README.md

-# core-monitoring
+# RHMAP Nagios3 for Docker

-RHMAP Core Monitoring
+Nagios3 server in a Docker container for RHMAP.